hashicorp/terraform-provider-aws/website/docs/d/secretsmanager_secret_version.html.markdown

 ## Attributes Reference

-* `arn` - The ARN of the secret.
+* `arn` - ARN of the secret.
-* `id` - The unique identifier of this version of the secret.
+* `id` - Unique identifier of this version of the secret.
-* `secret_string` - The decrypted part of the protected secret information that was originally provided as a string.
+* `secret_string` - Decrypted part of the protected secret information that was originally provided as a string.
-* `secret_binary` - The decrypted part of the protected secret information that was originally provided as a binary.
+* `secret_binary` - Decrypted part of the protected secret information that was originally provided as a binary.
-* `version_id` - The unique identifier of this version of the secret.
+* `version_id` - Unique identifier of this version of the secret.